By continuing to use our website, you agree to the use of cookies in accordance with Privacy Policy.

 Università per Stranieri di Perugia

 Most places and sights are accessible on foot, but be sure to try Minimetrò.
 Designed by French architect Jean Nouvel, the Minimetrò is a subway that is partially above ground and runs underground in the historic part.
-It's a quick and easy mode of transportation that is also an interesting technical experience.
+It's a quick and easy mode of transportation that's also an interesting technical experience.

 For a unique experience, head to the 101CAFFE coffee shop, where they specialize in beans from the best Italian roasters from each region.
 They offer a very wide selection of brands such as Lavazza, Gusto and Bialetti.
 Lovers of good coffee will definitely find something to their liking here.
 Another great café to go to for a real Italian breakfast is Pasticceria Antica.
 It is famous for its homemade croissants, which are filled with different creams, and also for its unusual mini cheesecakes.